qianweicheng/rasa/edo_pro/wangxy/XY_rasa_04/data/nlu.md

 - app crash every time after last update
 - i just updated to version a of a and now the app crashes every time i try to open it
 - since updating the app crashes every time
-- app sucks
-- this app sucks
-- this sucks how do i reply there is no such function
-- it sucks
-- this update sucks
-- i think its not what i'm looking for and it sucks
-- your new app sucks i mean really sucks
-- this sucks
-- this double screen sucks sucks sucks stop fucking stuff up leave my email alone
-- system sucks
-- its sucks
-- the app sucks presently because you cannot send it any emails
-- a suck
-- app stopped working it sucks
-- this app really sucks
-- sucks
-- will not open at all sucks
-- this system sucks
-- mail box sucks

 ## intent:unsubscribe_mail
 - how to unsubscribe
 - how do i unsubscribe from an email
 - could not unsubscribe
-- unsubscribe me please
 - unsubscribe
 - where is unsubscribe
 - a lot of the companies i try and unsubscribe emails from failed at unsubscribing